payu-india/CMS-Chatbot/docs/Offerings/introduction-to-payu-tpv/collect-payments-with-tpv-merchant-hosted-checkout/upi-intent-and-collect-autopay-tpv-integration.md

   <Tab title="Intent Autopay TPV">
     ### Intent Autopay Workflow

     The merchant initiates the call to PayU with SI details, **bankcode** as **INTTPV**, and account number + IFSC details.
 PayU then initiates a mandate call to the bank, including all the SI and account-related parameters.
 The bank responds to PayU with a reference-Id, which PayU passes to the merchant in an Intent URL.
 When the customer authorizes the transaction, the bank will validate the account.
 If the account details match, a success message will be sent to PayU.
 However, if the account details do not match, Bank will pass validation error to PayU.
-Internally, Bank will cancel the mandate that has been setup on customer’s account.
+Internally, Bank will cancel the mandate that has been setup on customer's account.

     <Callout icon="📘" theme="info">
       **Note**: Validation is done only in the registration step of the mandate.
 If the account matches, rest of the journey for UPI Autopay will remain as-is.